 Welcome to my academic website.
 I am PhD candidate in the Department of Political Science at Rutgers University.
 I received my BA from Indiana University in Political Science and Near Eastern Languages and Cultures in 2007.

-I recently joined the faculty of the School of International Service at American University.
+I recently joined the faculty of the School of International Service at American University where I teach courses on research methods and the Middle East.
 I am also a Fellow in the Middle East Program at the Foreign Policy Research Institute.
 For the 2013-14 academic year, I was doing fieldwork in the Middle East with a Fulbright Hays Doctoral Dissertation Research Abroad (DDRA) Fellowship.
 This work follows field research in Jordan and the West Bank conducted from August 2012 through August 2013 with Fulbright IIE and NSEP Boren fellowships.